Harikrishna-AL/hrd_back/notes/network_characterization.md

 ## What is the state space?
 Embedded image/sensor observation from exteroception concatenated with proprioception and interoception
 - dim without image: 40+27+2 = 69
+  - Extroception (40 dim) : 20 dim for each of the two depth sensors measuring the distance to the nearest resource(red/blue) in 20 directions.
+Which means 20 dims for blue and 20 dims for red resource respectively.

+  - Proprioception (27 dim) : 27 dims consisting of the position and velocity of the joints of the robot.

+  - Interoception (2 dim) : 2 dims (Red and Blue resource) consisting of the internal state of the robot.
 - dim with image: 200+27+2 = 229

 ## Brief documentation of the architecture of the network?